Climate Change Agriculture and Food Security

 To train women leaders, Training of Trainers (ToTs) Summary Manual on Gender, Climate Change, Agriculture and Food Security has been prepared by Alternative Futures.
-A 1.5 days’ TOTs workshop was conducted in the State Capital, Patna, for 50 rural women leaders from Mahila Samakhya (MS) and elected women PRI members from various districts in Bihar.
-Each of the trained trainers further trained 35 women PRI leaders and MS members at the district level in 17 districts.
+A TOTs workshop of 1.5 days was conducted in Patna for 50 rural women leaders from Mahila Samakhya (MS) and elected women PRI members from various districts in Bihar.
+Each of the trainers further trained 35 women PRI leaders and MS members at the district level in 17 districts.
 Thus, a total of 1750 women leaders in Bihar were trained between October–December 2012.
 The manual is also being used to train women at the grassroots in Nepal.

 The training of women leaders in Bihar focused on making climate change relevant to village women by relating to their lives and livelihoods.
 The linkages between climate change, agriculture and food security were deconstructed to illustrate what this meant at their household level.
 The science of climate change was explained but with examples that they could connect with.
 Similarly, government programmes and schemes that could help women adapt to climate change impacts on their farms, their kitchen gardens, their poultry and their fish were discussed at length so that they could learn about them.
 The training also focused on how the women could access and benefit from the government schemes.
 The training helped the rural women leaders, especially elected leaders on local self-governance structures, as they can now use the knowledge in their local areas to train other women on improving food security.
 Bihar was selected as the training ground of rural women leaders because it is a priority State for the Climate Change, Agriculture and Food Security Programme (CCAFS) of the Consultative Group on International Agricultural Research (CGIAR).